grpc-ecosystem/go-grpc-middleware/logging/logrus/DOC.md

 func AddFields(ctx context.Context, fields logrus.Fields)
 ```
 AddFields adds logrus fields to the logger.
-Deprecated: should use the ctx_logrus.Extract instead
+Deprecated: should use the ctxlogrus.Extract instead

 ## <a name="DefaultClientCodeToLevel">func</a> [DefaultClientCodeToLevel](./options.go#L129)
 ``` go